-Quarter 1 Quarter 2 Quarter 3 Quarter 4 NA Deliverables Due NA NA
+Quarter 2 Quarter 3 Quarter 4 NA Deliverables Due NA

-Supporting Documentation: Submission of IPP Data Sheets Only in DEMES not later than January 12, 2024.
-Proof of Participation by Subrecipient at the appropriate Regional IPP Workshop (IPPW).
+Supporting Documentation: Submission of IPP Data Sheets Only in DEMES not later than April 30, 2025.
+Proof of Participation (provided by the Training and Exercise Unit.) by a representative of the Subrecipient at the appropriate Regional IPP Workshop (IPPW).